mongodb/redalert/DESIGN.md

 It takes the following flags:

- - `--quiet` only report test failures
+ - `--quiet` only report test failures.
  - `--jobs $VALUE` specify the number of parallel tests to run.
-Default to # of cores
+Default to # of cores.
  - `--test $TEST_NAME` specify a test by name to run, can be provided multiple times.
  - `--suite $SUITE_NAME` which test suite to run, an [alias](#aliases) can be provided as the suite name.
    Can be provided multiple times.
 There is a default "all" alias which matches all tests and is used if `--suite` is not provided.
- - `--file $FILE_PATH` in lieu of searching in directories you can specify a file using this flag.
+ - `--file $FILE_PATH` in lieu of searching in directories you can specify a configuration yaml file using this flag.
-   If provided the aliases.(yml|yaml) file will not be looked for but aliases in the file will still be loaded.
+   If provided, the aliases.(yml|yaml) file will not be looked for but aliases in the given file will still be loaded.
  - `--output $FORMAT` specify the output format.
 Valid values: text, json, csv.
-Default: text
+Default: text.

-run will attempt to load an additional file `aliases.(yml|yaml)` which specifies the available [aliases](#aliases).
-If not found aliases will be looked for as a key in the `tests.(yml|yaml)` according to the [aliases](#aliases) section.
+Run will attempt to load an additional file `aliases.(yml|yaml)` which specifies the available [aliases](#aliases).
+If not found, aliases will be looked for as a key in the `tests.(yml|yaml)` according to the [aliases](#aliases) section.

-run will run tests in parallel.
+Run will run tests in parallel.

 #### convert